Comparing homological invariants for mapping classes of surfaces: Bimodule invariant coming from bordered Heegaard Floer homology

 \subsubsection{Hochschild homology}

-In order to relate a bimodule $N(\phi)$ to fixed point Floer cohomology, one needs to apply an algebraic operation to the bimodule, which is called Hochschild homology.
-It is a homology theory for $A_\infty$ bimodules over the same algebra from both sides, which is obtained by a self-tensoring procedure.
-We refer to \cite[Section 2.3.5]{LOT-bim} for algebraic definitions, basic properties, and a way to compute Hochschild homology for bounded DA type bimodules.
+One of the main goals of this paper is to relate the bimodule $N(\phi)$ to fixed point Floer cohomology (defined in Section~\ref{sec:fixed point Floer}).
+In turns out that for that we need to apply a certain algebraic operation to the bimodule, which is called \emph{Hochschild homology} and denoted by $HH_*(N(\phi))$.
+In general, it is a homology theory associated to type $AA$ bimodules ${}_{\mathcal A_1}N_{\mathcal A_2}$ and type $DA$ bimodules ${}^{\mathcal A_1}N_{\mathcal A_2}$ that satisfy $\mathcal A_1=\mathcal A_2$.
+Hochschild homology should be though of as self-tensoring of the bimodule, pairing the left side to the right side.
+We refer to~\cite[Section~2.3.5]{LOT-bim} for the algebraic definitions, basic properties, and a way to compute Hochschild homology for bounded type $DA$ bimodules.